cspades/predi-home/README.md

 # predi-home

-## Abstract / Objective
+## Abstract

-A Cloud AI-driven embedded system that learns the discretized time-series state trajectory of a smart home to predict and autonomously operate various features included within the smart home via behavioral cloning or reinforcement learning on human-computer/appliance interactions to improve the lifestyle and productivity of the resident(s) of the smart home.
+A Cloud AI-driven embedded system that learns the discretized time-series state trajectory of a smart home to predict and autonomously operate various features included within the smart home via imitation/behavioral learning on human-computer/appliance interactions to improve the lifestyle and productivity of the resident(s) of the smart home.

-In particular, a neural net or random forest trains on the time-domain state trajectory of the smart home through imitation learning on the state of controllable features of the smart home, and periodically (depending on the periodicity or frequency bandwidth of the learned trajectory) update the autonomous smart home controller to reflect changes in the predicted state trajectory or autonomous policy of the smart home, with minimal guidance from or interaction with the active resident(s) of the smart home.
+In particular, a neural net or random forest trains on the time-domain state trajectory of the controllable features of the smart home, and periodically (depending on the periodicity or frequency bandwidth of the learned trajectory) updates the autonomous smart home controller to reflect changes in the predicted state trajectory or autonomous policy of the smart home, with minimal guidance from or interaction with the resident(s) of the smart home.
+To control or limit the predictive autonomy of the smart home, an unsupervised algorithm (i.e., a dynamic k-means classifier) will classify and differentiate the training dataset of the imitation learning algorithm in order to group together approximately equivalent trajectories into classes of activities that can be flexibly activated or deactivated in the training of the smart home controller.

+## Project Objectives

+1) Design and implement a smart home control algorithm that collects sufficient data on realistically-simulated periodic activities in smart home, trains a machine learning model to predict the probabilistically-optimal trajectory of features in the smart home, and controls the smart home autonomously.

+2) Optimize (as a function of the number of controllable features, the temporal granularity, and the distance between trajectories) the amount of time and computation necessary for the machine learning model to functionally adapt to changes in activity patterns of various complexity in the smart home.
+Alternatively, minimize human override/intervention during training/adaptation.

+3) Design and implement an efficient unsupervised learning algorithm that differentiates smart home trajectory data into classes of trajectories that the smart home resident(s) can activate or deactivate, to rapidly adjust and train the autonomous policy of the smart home.

 ## Project Specifications and Methodology